Icinga/icinga2/doc/12-icinga2-api.md

 Each URL is prefixed with the API version (currently "/v1").

-HTTP header size is limited to 8KB.
+HTTP header size is limited to 8KB per request.

 ### Responses <a id="icinga2-api-responses"></a>